 Taking this medication after your evening meal or at bedtime may help if you have stomach upset or nausea with the medication.
 You may choose to take this medication at another time of day that is easier for you to remember.
 No matter what dosing schedule you use, it is very important that you take this medication at the same time each day, 24 hours apart.

 Continue taking one tablet every day.
-After taking the last tablet in your old pack, start a new pack the next day.
-There is no break between packs, and you do not take any "reminder" tablets (tablets without medication).
+After taking the last tablet in your existing pack, start a new pack the next day.
 Your periods may be early or late, shorter or longer, heavier or lighter than normal.
 You may also have some spotting between periods.
 Do not stop taking your pills if this happens.

-If this is the first time you are using this medication and you are not switching from another form of hormonal birth control (e.g., patch, other birth control pills), take the first pill in the pack on the first day of your period.
-Use an additional form of birth control for the first 2 days if you are instructed to start this medication on any other day.
+If this is the first time you are using this medication and you are not switching from another form of hormonal birth control (such as patch, other birth control pills), use a backup form of non-hormonal birth control (such as condoms, spermicide) for the first 48 hours to prevent pregnancy until the medication has enough time to work.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.